Where does Gnome use file monitoring?

 Epiphany's scrolling

 For a long time, I've been believing that Epiphany, the GNOME web browser, was broken when installed through pkgsrc.
 And I was starting to hate it.
 The problem I had was that trying to scroll the page using the keyboard resulted in a cursor moving around the document, instead of scrolling the whole page.
 Believe me, extremely annoying behavior, since it jumped across columns unexpectedly.
 My diagnostic was that I had hit some kind of compatibility problem between Epiphany and the version of Mozilla I had installed through the mozilla-gtk2 package.
+This belief was increased this morning when I noticed that the configuration script was not finding some header files properly.
+I reviewed it and fixed some problems, but the problem did not disappear.

-January 4, 2005 · Tags: gnome
+January 4, 2005 · Tags: <a href="/tags/gnome">gnome</a>

 Continue reading (about 2 minutes)